 * Click here for rating key

-Panache Restaurant Review: Set in the luxurious Auberge Saint-Antoine, Panache is perhaps the region’s top terroir-driven restaurant.
-Chef Louis Pacquelin and his brigade of chefs create a heartwarming series of traditional dishes, elevated to haute cuisine status and often reinterpreted with a whimsical twist.
-The décor, a historic harbor warehouse with a cathedral ceiling, a central fireplace and huge beams, creates a fine setting for this food, and a comfortable one at that.
-Try the venison tenderloin or the scallop and lobster.
+Panache Restaurant Review: Panache is vying for the title of the region’s top terroir-driven restaurant.
+In the luxurious Auberge Saint-Antoine, chef Louis Pacquelin and his brigade of chefs create a heartwarming series of traditional dishes, elevated to haute cuisine status and often reinterpreted with a whimsical twist.
+The décor, a historic harbor warehouse with a cathedral ceiling, a central fireplace and huge beams, creates a fine setting for this food.
+Try the venison tenderloin or the scallops and lobster.
 Or take on the bison flank steak with blue cheese pepper sauce.
 A nice touch is that side dishes are cooked to order and served in small casseroles and dishes.
 This allows diners to mix-and-match with the main courses that are based on the freshest and best local produce grown at farms or purchased from select purveyors.
 Dishes are anchored in well-defined flavors and presented simply.
 The wine list is solid and diversified, if expensive.
 A very pleasant way to show that luxury and comfort food can go hand in hand.